nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 In this second part, you will return to the command line to create a self-signed certificate using OpenSSL.
 To do so, complete the following steps:

-1. From your Azure portal, access the same Cloud Shell that you accessed on Day 1 to load the Docker container, as the following image shows:
+1. From your Azure portal, access the same Cloud Shell that you accessed on Part 1 to load the Docker container, as the following image shows:

      ![A screenshot highlights the Cloud Shell icon.](../Images/project1_12.png)